-Academic Dean – Residential Program
+Academic Dean – Innovators Program

 - Communicates with Instructors pre-program information such as specific course assignments, referring them to the course outlines and Instructor manual, providing resources, and reviewing faculty expectations.